-- Provide a caring, secure environment in which students are accepted as unique children of God and challenged to reach their potential by earning an Ontario Secondary School Diploma, an Ontario Secondary School Certificate or a Certificate of Accomplishment. - Help students develop strategies to deal with their academic difficulties and further develop their learning strengths. - Promote ownership of the learning process through individualization and integration.
+- Provide a caring, secure environment in which students are accepted as unique children of God and challenged to reach their potential by earning an Ontario Secondary School Diploma, an Ontario Secondary School Certificate or a Certificate of Accomplishment. - Help students develop strategies to learn and further develop their God-given gifts. - Promote ownership of the learning process through individualization and integration.